K4ryuu/CS2_SimpleRanks/README.md

 - **!ranktop** - Check the top 5 players by points
 - **!resetmyrank** - Reset the players self rank and points
 - **!resetrank "SteamID64"** - Reset the rank of the target if its used by admin
+- **!setpoints "SteamID64" 100** - Sets the targeted player's points to the given value if its used by admin
+- **!givepoints "SteamID64" 100** - Gives points to the targeted player if its used by admin
+- **!removepoints "SteamID64" 100** - Removes points from the targeted player if its used by admin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->